yuvalmGS/gigaspaces-wiki-jekyll/xap97/data-partitioning.markdown

 ## Example

-A cluster is defined with 3 partitions where each partition have one primary and one backup space.
+A cluster is defined with 3 partitions where each partition has one primary and one backup space.

 ![load_balancing1.jpg](/attachment_files/load_balancing1.jpg)